Corn Kings and One-Horse Thieves

 April 5, 1993

-Again, the titles on my published pieces were rarely my own.
-The symbolism I describe here was mostly supplied by the architects of Chicago’s great business buildings—it was beyond the people who paid for them—and one shouldn’t read too much into such doodads, but they add interest that today’s buildings lack.
+Heaven protect freelancers from headline-writing editors.
+The symbolism I describe here was mostly supplied by the architects of Chicago’s great business buildings—it was beyond the people who paid for them—and one shouldn’t read too much into such doodads, but they added interest that today’s buildings lack.

 If the great cathedrals were storybooks in stone, then Chicago's commercial buildings are billboards.
 They are crammed with images and messages about the buildings or the companies that occupy them or the people who built them.